massamany/WireMockCsv/README.md

     * Main query: It will be replaced with the value of the value of the custom parameter with the same name, or if not found with the value of the HTTP parameter with the same name.
     * Sub-query: It will be replaced with the value of the column with the same name, or if not found with the value of the value of the custom parameter with the same name, or if not found with the value of the HTTP parameter with the same name.
     * A parameter with no replacement values will be replaced by an empty String.
-* "conditionQuery" : A SQL query meaning to return a value (1 line and column). potentially parameterized with HTTP request parameters or "mother" query results (for sub-queries).
+* "conditionQuery": A SQL query meaning to return a value (1 line and column). potentially parameterized with HTTP request parameters or "mother" query results (for sub-queries).
-* "conditions" : Map of possible result values for "conditionQuery", for which a specific request can be performed.
+* "conditions": Map of possible result values for "conditionQuery", for which a specific request can be performed.
 This allows personnalizing the result and its structure, depending on data.
 Following predefined values are handled:
     * "undefined" if no result (no line).
     * "null" if value is null (a line with null field).
     * "default" for non null values but not specified in conditions.